-This EU agreement reached in December 2020 is given for the first time a very clear horizon.
+For the first time, a clear timeline was defined in the EU agreement reached in December 2020.
 We know what our collective landing point is.
-We know what our mid-term objective in 2030 is.
-It is nothing more than the translation of the Paris Agreement taken by all world leaders in 2015, that took five years to be "proceeded" and to become our limit for all policies.
+We know what our mid-term objective for 2030 is, which is none other than the translation of the Paris Agreement taken by all world leaders in 2015, but which took five years to be "proceeded" and become the framework for all policies.

-In the same time, cities committed since the COP21 and before, through the Covenant of Mayors, have started to test new forms of planning, mobilising, taking stock of the emergency and being urged by the youth.
-As often, they are leading the way to new governance models for climate policies.
+During this time, cities committed since the COP21, or even before, through the Covenant of Mayors, have started to test new forms of planning and mobilising, taking stock of the emergency.
+These initiatives are largely driven by younger people.
+As is often the case, they are leading the way to new governance models for climate policies.
 To achieve ambitious climate targets, it is necessary that all actors involved in the life (and the GHG emissions) of a city - knowledge institutions, businesses, and the civil society - become part of the thinking and propose solutions.
 It is about bringing all the actors around the table and initiating new forms of cooperation in order to define individual contributions and common objectives.
 Systemic change is needed.
 Broad societal and transparent processes are required to enable the cities to commit to ambitious climate targets and concrete actions.